kaltura-vpaas/webcasting-integration/README.md

 ## The Webcasting Studio App

 The admins, or person presenting, will need to download and use the Kaltura Webcasting Desktop Application.
-To launch the application, you'll need the attached KAppLauncher script, which requires the following params:
+To launch the application, you'll need the attached [KAppLauncher script](TODO), which requires the following params:

+### Launch Params

 * **KS**: the Kaltura Session authentication string that should be used (see below)
 * **ks_expiry:** the time that the KS will expire in format `YYYY-MM-DDThh:mm:ss+00:00`